martinmoene/expected-lite/README.md

-expected<void>: Allows to observe its error as unexpected expected<void>: Allows to query if it contains an exception of a specific base type expected<void>: Throws bad_expected_access on value access when disengaged
+expected<void>: Allows to observe its error as unexpected expected<void>: Allows to query if it contains an exception of a specific base type expected<void>: Throws bad_expected_access on value access when disengaged expected<void>: Observe unexpected value, or fallback to a default value with error_or expected<void>: calling argless functions with and_then expected<void>: or_else unexpected handling works expected<void>: using transform to assign a new expected value expected<void>: transform_error maps unexpected values
 operators: Provides expected relational operators
 operators: Provides expected relational operators (void)
 swap: Allows expected to be swapped